yinuozhang-econ/Midstory/README.md

   - available on codebook.rtf
 **************
 ## Stata folder
-- Run setup.do first.
-Remember to change directory to where your file is stored at locally
+- See the README(./stata/README.md)
 -